msavin/SteveJobs/README.md

 })
 ```

-In addition to creating jobs, you can also use:
+The package also provides In addition to creating jobs, you can also use:

 ```javascript
 // Run a job ahead of time, and provide optional callback